boschresearch/image-render-blender-human/src/anyhuman2/test_OPLINNO-239.md

         - Openpose_Bones.json would contains openpose label bones
     - Following is standard structure for <X>_Bones.json is as follows, here WFLW is filled in for X representing this json contains WFLW labels
     - Contains
-        - Head, Tail, Envelope, Constraints (currently limited to COPY_LOCATION, STRETCH_TO, LIMIT_LOCATION & CHILD_OF)
+        - Head, Tail, Envelope, Constraints (currently limited to COPY_LOCATION, STRETCH_TO, LIMIT_LOCATION, CHILD_OF & DAMPED_TRACK)
     ```json
     {
     "sSkeletonType": "WFLW",